robin-rpr/calos/doc/clearly-fromhost.rst

 interconnects. **It is not a general copy-to-image tool**; see further discussion on use cases below.

-It should be run after:code:`clearly convert` and before :code:`clearly run`.
+It should be run after :code:`clearly convert` and before :code:`clearly run`.
 After invocation, the image is no longer portable to other hosts.

 Injection is not atomic; if an error occurs partway through injection, the